 Tea, happiness and familial bliss?

-yào jiā lè ma?
+Yào jiā lè ma?

 My brain couldn’t parse this.
 I shook my head in confusion.
 The guy looked at me compassionately and said it again, more slowly this time.
 He could probably see the vocabulary lists scrolling in my brain.
 Do you want to add happiness?
 Do you want a happy home?

-yào jiā rè ma? (要加热吗/要加熱嗎)
+Yào jiā rè ma? (要加热吗/要加熱嗎)

 He just pronounced /r/ as /l/.
-Beginner mistake, I should have figured this one out, but I didn’t.
+Beginner mistake on my part, I should have figured this one out, but I didn’t.

-There is no něng, or is there?
+There is no něng.
+Or is there?

-nǐ bú huì něng ma?
+Nǐ bú huì něng ma?

 This particular friend usually speaks very good Chinese (or at least, I’ve heard other people say so), so I didn’t expect anything fishy.
-But still, I was pretty sure that there is no neng3 syllable in Mandarin, or if there is, I definitely didn’t know any word with that pronunciation.
+But still, I was pretty sure that there is no něng syllable in Mandarin, or if there is, I definitely didn’t know any word with that pronunciation.

-nǐ bú huì lěng ma? (你不会冷吗/你不會冷嗎)
+Nǐ bú huì lěng ma? (你不会冷吗/你不會冷嗎)

-How’s your humu?
+How’s your humu these days?

 If you don’t understand what someone is saying to you, it’s your fault

-This sounds simple enough, but I’ve heard so many people rage and rant about how people from such and such a place can’t pronounce certain sounds or speak Mandarin which is completely unintelligible.
+This sounds simple enough, but I’ve heard so many people rage and rant about how people from such and such a place can’t pronounce certain sounds or don’t speak Mandarin in an intelligible way.
 This might indeed be true, but that’s that’s not the problem.